Slick-Telemetry/rearwing/README.md

 - Your IDE should activate the virtual environment for you automatically.
 - If it doesn't, you can follow either of these steps:
+  - Check the path of poetry env - `poetry env info`.
   -  Set poetry [python interpreter path in VS Code](https://code.visualstudio.com/docs/python/environments#_working-with-python-interpreters) <u> ***OR*** </u>
   -  Run `poetry shell` <u> ***OR*** </u>
-  -  Execute the `/Scripts/Activate` script from the virtual environment located [here](https://python-poetry.org/docs/configuration/#cache-directory)
+  -  Execute the `/Scripts/Activate` script from the virtual environment located [here](https://python-poetry.org/docs/configuration/#cache-directory).

 #### Installing git hooks